Granitosaurus/granitosaurus.github.io/content/code/scrapy-help.md

     scrapy crawl myspider &> mylog.log

 Explanation:
-    `scrapy crawl myspider` - is a scrapy command that will start crawling spider called `myspider`
+    1. `scrapy crawl myspider` - is a scrapy command that will start crawling spider called `myspider`
-    `2>&1` - is UNIX syntax for redirecting error output to standard output.
+    2. `2>&1` - is UNIX syntax for redirecting error output to standard output.
 In UNIX there are types of outputs and in your log you want to have both of them in one file.
-    `> mylog.log` - is another UNIX output redirection, but this time we redirect the output to file called `mylog.log` Both of these can be combined to `&>`
+    3. `> mylog.log` - is another UNIX output redirection, but this time we redirect the output to file called `mylog.log`

+_Tip: points 2 and 3 can be summarized as `&>` in bash version 4 and up_

-For logging scrapy uses python's built-in [`logging`][logging] module which by itself is pretty awesome!
+For logging scrapy uses python's built-in [`logging` module][logging] which by itself is pretty awesome!
 If you look into it, it might appear quite daunting but you can actually just `import logging` and simply log message to root logger: `logging.warning("this page has no next page")`.
+To have simple logging in your spider.

 ## Producing Output {#output}

-Scrapy can automatically produce output in these formats:
+Scrapy can automatically produce output in one these formats:

     'xml', 'jsonlines', 'jl', 'json', 'csv', 'pickle', 'marshal'